savoirfairelinux/building-inclusive-open-source-software/docs/B-IAP.md

 ## 1. Incorporating inclusiveness into your workflows

 The structure of your workflows shape the application you are delivering.
-By explicitly incorporating accessibility and inclusiveness throughout your  design and development pipeline, you are making sure that you and your team are actively working towards a application that will be usable and welcoming to everyone.
+By explicitly incorporating accessibility and inclusiveness throughout your  design and development pipeline, you are making sure that you and your team are actively working towards an application that will be usable and welcoming to everyone.

 Accessibility and inclusiveness are complex topics that can be tricky to incorporate into your structure's habits and processes, especially with varying team compositions and scales.
 As small structures have less time and lighter processes, heavy accessibility workflows as used at industrial scale are likely not to be compatible with your structure if you are a small team building FOSS (Free and Open Source Software).